Check out our collection of workbooks, kits and other resources.

 A strong sense of number is at the heart of being able to do mathematics.
 Number sense is developed in the early years of schooling.
-The NumberSense and Companion Workbook Series have been created to support children’s development of a robust sense of number and deep understanding of mathematics.
+The NumberSense Mathematics Programme has been created to support children’s development of a robust sense of number and a deep understanding of mathematics.
 The series is responsive to the developmental needs of children, is informed by current research on how children learn mathematics and provides a comprehensive mathematics solution for Grades R to 7.

-In the early workbooks the development of number sense starts with foundational concepts and understandings in a low number range.
+In the early workbooks, the development of number sense starts with foundational concepts and understandings in a low number range.
 As children progress through the series they are supported and encouraged to develop increasingly sophisticated strategies and deeper understanding in higher number ranges.
-The NumberSense and Companion Workbook Series provides regular (daily) practice.
+The NumberSense Mathematics Programme (NumberSense and Companion Workbooks and Resources) provides regular (daily) practice.
 Children should (if they are working in the correct book) be able to work independently from one page to the next, asking for help and guidance if needed.

-The NumberSense and Companion Workbook Series is aligned with the South African mathematics curriculum.
+The NumberSense Mathematics Programme is aligned with the South African mathematics curriculum.
 That said, the way in which topics are addressed does not always coincide with the sequence of the current CAPS document.
-Concepts in the NumberSense and Companion Workbook Series follow a developmental trajectory and are visited and revisited on a regular basis.
+Concepts in the NumberSense Mathematics Programme follows a developmental trajectory and are visited and revisited on a regular basis.
 With the completion of each workbook a child “covers the curriculum” and by completing the workbooks intended for each year the child does so several times.

 - Grade R teachers will have to mediate the activities in the workbooks with the children.

-- A set of classroom activities for each grade that assist teachers with measurement, geometry and data handling.
+- A Teacher Guide and a set of classroom activities for each grade that assists teachers with measurement, geometry and data handling.

 - A workbook per term and a page per day.
 In the Foundation Phase the workbooks are used to consolidate the daily mat work sessions.